 Art tips: Look for coloring books for adults online and lose yourself in their pages with your color pencils and crayons when feeling low and lonely.

 It can seem difficult, but knitting, sewing or embroidery are also activities that help practice mindfulness.
 Moreover, you need to focus on the activity to save your fingers from getting pricked!

 Tips for beginners: Start with something simple.
-Complete the work and then frame it to put it up on a wall for all to see. it will not only get you compliments, but also beautify your walls!
+Complete the work and then frame it to put it up on a wall for all to see. it will not only get you compliments but also beautify your walls!

 4 Work on a kitchen garden

 If you are the one with a green thumb, then you will make for the perfect gardener!
 Work on a kitchen garden if you have a balcony or even a window that receives ample sunshine.
-You will get fresh herbs to add flavour to your cooking as well as applause from your family for your efforts!
+You will get fresh herbs to add flavor to your cooking as well as applause from your family for your efforts!

 Gardening tips: Pick small pots for herbs or veggies that don’t need too much space.
 Use kitchen waste to create manure for the garden.
 A simple way to make manure is, collecting the daily kitchen waste, grinding it in the grinder with some water and adding a spoonful of this paste to the pots.

-5 Cook your favourite recipe
+5 Cook your favorite recipe

 My MIL found cooking to be a refreshing activity.
 She was a fabulous cook but schizophrenia had left her bereft of any enthusiasm.
 So, hubby would urge her to make some or other dish.
 Her enthusiasm knew no bounds when in the kitchen and she would forget all her pain and worries!